 Nevil Shute’s novel On the Beach was published in 1957.
 It tells the story of a group of people living in Melbourne, Australia, who face the end of the world after a nuclear war destroys the entire Northern Hemisphere.
 As they wait for the radioactive fallout to reach them, the characters must deal with the fact that their days on Earth are numbered.
 The story was initially published in four parts under the title The...
 Read On the Beach Summary

 Our Declaration: A Reading of the Declaration of Independence in Defense of Equality is a close reading of the Declaration of Independence published in 2014.
 Its author, Danielle Allen, is a classicist and political philosopher.
 Earlier in her career she received a prestigious “genius grant” from the MacArthur Foundation.
-She is currently a professor at Princeton University’s Institute for Advanced Study.
-In this work Allen combines personal narrative, academic training, and rigorous analysis of the...
+As of 2024, she was a professor at Princeton University’s Institute for Advanced Study.
+In this work, Allen combines personal narrative, academic training, historical context, and rigorous...
 Read Our Declaration Summary

 Outlander, published by Random House in 1991, is the first in a highly successful romantic novel series written by Diana Gabaldon, a #1 New York Times bestselling author.
 The series was adapted into a historical drama television series in 2014.Other works by this author include Go Tell the Bees That I Am Gone, Dragonfly in Amber, and An Echo in the Bone.Plot SummaryTold from the perspective of 27-year-old Englishwoman Claire Beauchamp, Outlander begins in 1945...
 Read Outlander Summary